OSCE Special Monitoring Mission to Ukraine: Timeline of events

 Following this, the mandated maximum strength of the mission was extended to 1000 on March 12, 2015.

-Since then the conflict has stabilized but ceasefire violations still regularly occur and are reported by the SMM.
+Since then the conflict had stabilized but ceasefire violations still regularly occurred and were reported by the SMM.

 In 2017 one monitor was killed and two more wounded when their vehicle struck a landmine.
 Subsequently, SMM patrolling was limited to asphalt and concrete roads.
 SMM monitoring effectiveness suffers from the presence of mines, unexploded ordinances and the low rate at which they are cleared, and from shelling by artillery and threatening behavior of armed personnel.
 This hinders SMM's ability to monitor the implementation of Minsk Protocol effectively because it restricts their access to areas and presents big risks to the security of SMM's civilian monitors.

 On 13 February 2022, a number of countries including the United States, United Kingdom, Netherlands, Canada, Slovakia and Albania began withdrawing their observers from the non-Ukrainian government controlled areas of eastern Ukraine.
 The United States withdrew its observers from Ukraine entirely.
 The final daily report including mapping of ceasefire violations was made on 23 February 2022, which recorded the observation of 1,420 explosions the previous day.
 The report recorded that in the previous year the mission had observed "36,686 explosions, 26,605 projectiles in flight, 491 muzzle flashes, 524 illumination flares, and at least 54,330 bursts and shots".

 On 24 February 2022, following the Russian invasion of Ukraine, Secretary General Helga Schmid announced the temporary evacuation of SMM staff, with a view to resuming work as soon as circumstances on the ground permit.

 On 31 March 2022 consensus for the extension of the Mission's mandate was not reached, due to Russian opposition.
+The mission subsequently discontinued its operations on the same day.

-On 19 September 2022, Russian-backed separatists in eastern Ukraine have sentenced two former OSCE staff members to 13 years in prison on charges of treason.
-The OSCE regional authority body, consisting of Ukrainian and Russian representatives, protested the sentencing and urged "their immediate and unconditional release.”
+On 19 September 2022, Russian-backed separatists in eastern Ukraine sentenced two former OSCE staff members to 13 years in prison on charges of treason.
+The OSCE regional authority body, consisting of Ukrainian and Russian representatives, protested the sentencing and urged "their immediate and unconditional release".
 The arrests came after the OSCE invoked the Moscow Mechanism, condemning Russia's human rights violations.

-The mission discontinued its operations on 31 March 2022 following the 2022 Russian Invasion of Ukraine.

 Monitoring restrictions

-OSCE monitoring frequently faces access restrictions and signal jamming of the monitoring UAVs.
+OSCE monitoring frequently faced access restrictions and signal jamming of the monitoring UAVs.
 In 2021 OSCE reported that 62.5% long-range UAV flights "encountered GPS signal interference" with jamming so strong, it occasionally prevented UAV from even taking off.
 OSCE has on numerous occasions reported presence of Russian electronic warfare equipment in the separatist-controlled areas including specifically anti-UAV Repellent-1 systems.
 On 30 April 2021 OSCE further reported two members of armed formations approaching the monitor team as it prepared to launch an UAV and threatening it will be shot down if launched.